-Before making your final decision to go Bankrupt it is important that you remember some key advice about how Bankruptcy is likely to affect you:
+Before making your final decision to go Bankrupt it is important that you remember the following key advice.

 Other Debt Solutions might be suitable for you

 Bankruptcy is not the only debt solution which might be suitable to resolve your debt problem.
 Before making your final decision to apply for Bankruptcy you should also consider the other available debt solution options.

 If you become Bankrupt your bank account may be frozen either by order of the Official Receiver or due to Bank policy.
 As such you may need to open a new Bank Account before going bankrupt.